Sometimes you write about a thing and that thing… happens.

 The result is The Narrative and Its Discontents.
 Please go ahead and read it!
 I’m quite happy with how it turned out, and the lively discussion on the Quillette forum.
 This post is a follow up on The Narrative’s manufacturers and its discontents.

-Hot take: Calling Cade Metz a piece of shit on Twitter or sharing his address is, like, totally cringe.
-Going through his writing or personal correspondence hoping to find something problematic is even worse.
+Going through Metz’s writing or personal correspondence hoping to find something problematic is even worse.
 That’s just handing your soul to the devil — the same devil that employs Metz.

 Something similar played out back in June.
 Out of respect for Scott’s wishes for anonymity, I wrote Metz and his editors asking them to withhold his full name by appealing to their journalistic integrity and desire for consistency.
 Maybe my approach was doomed regardless, but the “torrent of online abuse” Metz says he received certainly didn’t help.
 As someone who writes online, albeit to a smaller audience, I receive my own steady trickle.
 I can assure you that being told to fuck myself is not making me change what I write to be nicer to the people telling me that.

 I’m not against defending yourself aggressively when the situation calls for it.
 The best way to dissuade a bully is often to punch them the nose.
 But Metz is not a bully, and the punches didn’t land.